future-internet-lab/monlat/README.md

 ./render.sh
 ```

-A new file named [manifest/monitor-latency-agents.yaml](manifest/monitor-latency-agents.yaml) has been created!
+A new file named [manifest/monlat-agents.yaml](manifest/monlat-agents.yaml) has been created!

 ### 2.3.
 Build Image

-Rebuild image of `monitor-latency` component if you need.
+Rebuild image of `monlat` component if you need.
 Let's take a quick view in [src/build.sh](src/build.sh).
 Then, rebuild image if you need.

 ```bash
 cd src